HenrikanHa/FogOSv2/docs/rmdir_README.md

 Test: refuse non-directory... rmdir: afile.txt: not a directory OK
 Test: -v prints confirmation...
 OK
-Manual: try `rmdir` with multiple args yourself in the shell.
+Manual:  try `rmdir` with multiple args or flag -v yourself in the shell.
 ```

 ---